Paul Tan (poet): Biography

 Tan only started writing poetry seriously during National Service.
 He attained his Bachelor of Arts (Second Upper Honours) in English Language and Literature from the National University of Singapore.
 During his undergraduate years, Tan won consecutive first prizes in the NUS Literary Society poetry competition in 1992 and 1993.
-He graduated with a Masters of Arts in Culture and Communications from the University of East Anglia in 2004.
+He graduated with a Master of Arts in culture and communications from the University of East Anglia in 2004.

 He worked as a broadcast journalist with the Television Corporation of Singapore (now Mediacorp).
 He then worked as Deputy Head, Editorial Promotion and Branding with the Singapore Press Holdings between 2004 and 2007.
 He also served as the Director (Strategic Marketing and Communications) in the Singapore Tourism Board until 31 January 2011.
 He was appointed as the festival director of the Singapore Writers Festival (SWF) in 2010 and served as the festival director of the SWF between 2011 and 2014, handing the position over to poet Yeow Kai Chai.
 He was then appointed as the NAC's deputy chief executive, taking over from Yvonne Tham.